stdimitr/topological_filtering_networks/README.md

 # Topological Filtering Networks

+# TODO:
+- refactor the folder structure to have stuff belonging to brain connectivity toolbox in their own folders

 This is the codebase taken from the paper ["Topological Filtering of Dynamic Functional Brain Networks Unfolds Informative Chronnectomics: A Novel Data-Driven Thresholding Scheme Based on Orthogonal Minimal Spanning Trees (OMSTs)"](https://www.frontiersin.org/articles/10.3389/fninf.2017.00028/full), originally located [here](https://github.com/stdimitr/topological_filtering_networks)

 The codebase was cleaned up and restructure by Yacine Mahdid.